gwwar/z-context/README.md

 By Using Z-Context, you'll know:

 * If the current element creates a stacking context, and why
-* What it's parent stacking context is
+* What its parent stacking context is
 * The z-index value

 ## Install